IoT

 Introduction

-AWS IoT provides cloud services to manage IoT fleet and integrate them with other AWS services
+AWS IoT provides cloud services to manage IoT devices and integrate them with other AWS services.

-LocalStack Pro supports IoT Core, IoT Data, IoT Analytics and related APIs as well as an in-built MQTT broker.
+LocalStack Pro supports IoT Core, IoT Data, IoT Analytics.
 Common operations for creating and updating things, groups, policies, certificates and other entities are implemented with full CloudFormation support.
 The supported APIs are available on our API coverage page.

 Getting Started